texfaq/texfaq.github.io/FAQ-resolns.md

 ---
-title: What are ''resolutions''?
+title: What are "resolutions"?
 category: concepts
 permalink: /FAQ-resolns
 date: 2014-06-10
 ---

-''Resolution'' is a word that is used with little concern for its multiple meanings, in computer equipment marketing.
+"Resolution" is a word that is used with little concern for its multiple meanings, in computer equipment marketing.
 The word suggests a measure of what an observer (perhaps the human eye) can resolve; yet we regularly see advertisements for printers whose resolution is